-In May 2018, the Pullman clinic added physical therapy services for patients.
-To make an appointment, see your primary care provider to obtain a referral.
+To make an appointment in Pullman or Lewiston, see your primary care provider to obtain a referral.

 The SEL Occupational Health Team supports a safe workplace by delivering health and safety programs and services to our employees.
 We focus on effective workplace programs that sustain and improve our employees’ health.
 We emphasize promotion, maintenance, and restoration of health through the services of medical health screenings, a drug-free workplace, and workers' compensation management.

 Information regarding price rates for SEL Insurance is located on Premera’s website at the following address: premera.sapphiremrfhub.com

 A primary care provider is a healthcare provider that you consider the person in charge of coordinating your healthcare, from screening to intervention.
 You see this provider regularly, even if you aren't sick, as a way to assess your health risks.